putyourlightson/craft-how-project-config-works/README.md

 - Enabling `useProjectConfigFile` tells Craft to store project config in a `config/project.yaml` file and use that version as the single source of truth.
 - Craft monitors the `project.yaml` file for changes and if it detects any then syncs them to project config in the database.
 - As a best practice, site schema changes should only be made in the environment in which the `project.yaml` file is version controlled and deployed from.
-- The value stored in the *config* column of the *Info* table is still what is loaded on each regular request.
+- The value stored in the *config* column of the *Info* table is what is loaded on each regular request (for optimisation purposes).

 ## Caveats